Statistics Canada says wholesale sales posted record plunge in April - Sylvan Lake News

-OTTAWA — Statistics Canada says wholesale sales fell by a record 21.6 per cent to $49.8 billion in April, led by a plunge in the motor vehicle and motor vehicle parts and accessories subsector due to the pandemic.
+OTTAWA — Wholesale sales in Canada fell by a record 21.6 per cent to $49.8 billion in April, led by a plunge in the motor vehicle and motor vehicle parts and accessories subsector due to the pandemic.

 Economists on average had expected a drop of 12.6 per cent, according to financial markets data firm Refinitiv.